bLuDd1/methodoligies-lab1/README.md

 ```

 6. To run program in non-interactive mode
-(you need have a .txt file with three arguments, for example: 1 1 1)
+(you need to have a .txt file with three arguments, for example: 1 1 1, or check examples in files in repository)

 ```
 node index.js path-to-file